sistason/pa3/README.md

 The recognition is opencv-python software specifically designed to recognize the seven-segment displays at TU-Berlin, although it can easily be exchanged or customized.

 The recogniition POSTs its results via https to the frontend.
-TODO: py2 to py3

 ### Frontend
 The Frontend is located on a device with a public IP/DNS for the user interaction.